afranken/jmeter-analysis-maven-plugin/README.md

             <target>${project.build.directory}/results</target>

             <!--
-            Defines groups of requests by URL patterns, e.g. URIs starting with /page are associated with group "pages".
-All analysis results are If there is no such mapping then the threadgroups from the jmeter.xml are used.
+            Request groups as a mapping from "group name" to "ant pattern".
+            A request uri that matches an ant pattern will be associated with the group name.
+            Request details, charts and CSV files are generated per requestGroup.

+            If not set, the threadgroup name of the request will be used.
             -->
             <requestGroups>
               <pages>/page/**</pages>